andrejnano/IIS-TravelReservationSystem/readme.md

 1. go to your project's root directory
 2. `docker-compose up` to run containers (Apache+PHP & MySQL)
+3. `npm run watch` to watch SCSS/JS files for changes and compile them automatically
 3. http://localhost:8080 in a web browser
 4. make changes in the project's source files
 5. see them reflected instantly in the container